-Just as there is a Chadrasekhar mass limit for white dwarfs there is also a limiting mass for the heaviest neutron star that can exist.
-This is a much less certain number but is about 2 M_c.
+\bullet Just as there is a Chadrasekhar mass limit for white dwarfs there is also a limiting mass for the heaviest neutron star that can exist.
+This is a much less certain number but is about $2~M{\odot}$.

 Figure 9.2 Gravitational mass vs. central density for various equations of state.
-The letters labeling the different curves are identified in Table 8.2 with the exception of n, which denotes a Reid equation of state modified by charged-pion condensation.
-The ascending portions of the curves represent stable neutron stats.
-[After Bayer and Pethick (1979).
-Reproduced with permission, from the Annual Reviews of Assessed and Assessed Review and Reviews Inc.]
+The letters labeling the different curves are identified in Table 8.2 with the exception of π , which denotes a Reid equation of state modified by charged-pion condensation.
+The ascending portions of the curves represent stable neutron stars.
+[After Baym and Pethick (1979).
+Reproduced with permission, from the Annual Review of Astronomy and Astrophysics, Vol. 17. © 1979 by Annual Reviews Inc.]